Copenhaguen is perfect for a week-end trip, especially in the summer: a lot to see, hygge vibe, friendly danish people and cute coffee shops.

 We got free entrance with the Copenhagen card but had to pay for the rides.

-The rides were very much to my liking: fun and not too scary, and you should check them out on the website before going so you can plan your visit.
+The rides were fun and not too scary.
+You should check them out on the website before going so you can plan your visit.
 I barely had to wait more than 15 minutes for the two rides I did.

 The park in itself is wonderful at night, full of lights, people, restaurants and music.